Roy A. Jensen, M.D.

 Professional Background

 Dr. Jensen was appointed the director of The University of Kansas Cancer Center (KU Cancer Center) in 2004.
-As a result of a broad-based university, community, and regional effort, The University of Kansas Cancer Center was designated as a cancer center by the National Cancer Institute (NCI) in July 2012.
-Dr. Jensen is currently Professor of Pathology and Laboratory Medicine, Professor of Anatomy and Cell Biology, Professor of Cancer Biology, and the William R. Jewell, M.D.
+As a result of a broad-based university, community, and regional effort, The University of Kansas Cancer Center was designated as a cancer center by the National Cancer Institute (NCI) in July 2012 and as a comprehensive cancer center in 2022.
+Dr. Jensen is currently Professor of Pathology and Laboratory Medicine, Professor of Cancer Biology, and the William R. Jewell, M.D.
 Distinguished Kansas Masonic Professor at the University of Kansas Medical Center.
 Prior to his appointment at KU Cancer Center, Jensen was a member of the Vanderbilt-Ingram Cancer Center and a faculty member in Pathology, Cell Biology, and Cancer Biology for 13 years.

 Dr. Jensen graduated from Vanderbilt University School of Medicine in 1984, and remained there to complete a residency in Anatomic Pathology and a Surgical Pathology fellowship with Dr. David Page.
 Following his clinical training he accepted a postdoctoral fellowship at the NCI in the laboratory of Dr. Stuart Aaronson.
 After he joined the faculty at Vanderbilt University, Dr. Jensen focused his research on understanding the function of BRCA1 and BRCA2 and their role in breast neoplasia, and in the characterization of premalignant breast disease at both the morphologic and molecular levels.
 He currently has over 150 scientific publications and has lectured widely on the clinical and molecular aspects of breast cancer pathology.